masterborn/masterborn-blog/src/content/preview/Refactoring_vs_rewrite.md

 To me, it's a tie.

-One magical sentence works really well here: "it depends."
+One magical sentence works really well here: "It depends."
 As you can see, many factors come into play when you're deciding between rewriting and refactoring.
 It's smart to take them all into account when making your final decision.

 Neither refactoring nor rewriting is a "no brainer" decision when you're setting up a new business goal in terms of software development.